huttj/the-hutt/src/content/story.md

 I've worked for startups, enterprises, consulting firms, small clients, coding schools, and a FAANG (kinda).
 I'm working at Woot, twice removed (TEKSystems -> AWS Proserve -> Woot).
 I also got an offer from FB, but turned it down.

 This page covers my journey and a lot of lessons learned along the way.
 You might find it interesting.
-One peculiarity is that some of the lessons weren't available immediately in retrospect, but took time to percolate.
+One peculiarity is that some of the lessons weren't apparent immediately in retrospect, but took time to percolate.
 That might be reflected in fewer or less significant lessons in the more recent episodes.
+And, you might notice that nearly all of the lessons are connected with my failures and shortcomings.
+I've had quite a bit of successes, often in spite of my pride and convictions, but that list is, strangely, much shorter.

-At any rate, this is my attempt to distill all of the lessons.
-I may add to it, as the profundities dawn on me.
+At any rate, this is my attempt to distill all of the lessons from my career.
+I may add to it, as the profundities dawn on me, and as I pile on more, *ahem*, learnings.

 > Everything here is my **personal** opinion, and has nothing to do with any of my employers' views, past or present.